 But what can you do?
 Call a sewer line repair company in Pierre.

 A sewer line repair will typically be easier (and less expensive) than a ruptured pipe, so if you believe there’s trouble with your sewer line, especially if you think tree roots are growing into the pipe, call Peitz Service Experts right away.

 Sewer line repair technicians at Peitz Service Experts will use a sewer inspection camera to verify whether or not the pipe has a tree root worry.
 Once the problem has been confirmed, our sewer line repair expert will review all of your options with you and help you choose the best way to move forward, whether that’s a trenchless sewer line replacement or just cutting out the tree roots.

 Remember, faster growing trees, such as poplar, sweetgum, or sycamore, may cause more problems because they grow more rapidly.
 Slower growing trees are a better option, but they still need to be swapped out every eight to ten years to avoid their roots from damaging the sewer lines.
 Also, always plant trees far from your sewer lines, that way you can help avoid damage and stop those pesky (and sometimes expensive) sewer line repairs.
-If you’re unsure where your sewer lines are, ask Peitz Service Experts Heating & Air Conditioning to flag the path of the sewer pipes.
+If you’re unsure where your sewer lines are, ask Peitz Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Peitz Service Experts Heating & Air Conditioning in Pierre and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.
+So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Peitz Service Experts in Pierre and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.